kaist-dmlab/SELFIE/README.md

 record.image = tf.transpose(depth_major_image, [1, 2, 0])
 ```
 ## 4. Noise Injection
-Except ANIMAL-10N dataset, since all data sets are clean, we artifically corrupted CIFAR-10, CIFAR-100 and Tiny-ImageNet datasets using a typical method for the evaluation of noisy labels.
+Except ANIMAL-10N dataset, since all data sets are clean, we artifically corrupted CIFAR-10, CIFAR-100 and Tiny-ImageNet datasets using a typical method: flipping the true label *i* to the corrupted label *j*.
-- *Pair Noise*
+- *Pair flipping (noise)*
-- *Symmetry Noise*
+- *Symmetry flipping (noise)*

 As for **realistically noisy** ANIMAL-10N dataset, the noise rate of training data is found at **8%** by the corss-validation with grid search.